About The Gilmore

 The Foundation accepted these concepts in 1989, and an independent 501c3 corporation and then an independent Board of Trustees were established to operate the biennial Festival, Awards, and subsequent young artist, educational and commissioning programs.
 The Gilmore Festival Board was headed by Gayle F. Werme.
 Mr. Pocock was hired as the organization’s first Artistic Director and David Hook as its first Executive Director.

 The first Gilmore Festival and Awards were given in 1991 and have continued since then, more or less in their current format.
 The Festival has doubled in size since 2002, and now includes concerts in the “off-season” years in addition to expanded educational and commissioning programs.
 In 1997, Irma Vallecillo became Artistic Director, and Douglas Patti was Executive Director for a brief period in the late ‘90s.
 In 2000, the positions of Artistic Director and Executive Director were combined by the Festival trustees and Daniel Gustin was appointed Director.

-The next Gilmore Artist will be announced in early 2018, and the fourteenth Gilmore Keyboard Festival will be presented in the spring of 2018.
-Thirty-two Gilmore Young Artists have been awarded.
-Two new Gilmore Young Artists were named in the summer of 2017.
+The next Gilmore Artist will be announced in early 2022, and the fifteenth Gilmore Keyboard Festival will be presented in the spring of 2020.
+Thirty-four Gilmore Young Artists have been awarded.
+Two new Gilmore Young Artists will be named in the summer of 2019.

 From its inception, The Gilmore, has enjoyed the broad support of individuals, foundations and businesses in the Southwest Michigan communities it serves.
 It is also supported as an “Anchor Organization” by the Michigan Council for the Arts and Cultural Affairs as well as by the National Endowment for the Arts.